kylemcdonald/SharingFaces/readme.md

 ### Code

-* Only transfer metadata into binned data when visitor leaves
+* Optimize face tracking parameters
 * Fix camera latency
 * Use eye center instead of face center
 * Add config file and multiple city support
-* Optimize face tracking parameters
 * Do benchmarks on different parts of the code to understand speed and scaling constraints
 * Optimize search function
-* Shader pass for any final correction
 * Optimize JPG saving and loading, see [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/) saving is pretty fast, but loading on GPU?
 * Abstract the data representation out of ofxFaceTracker
 * Check if FaceTracker can be run faster using [clang-omp](http://clang-omp.github.io/)